huggingface/transformers/docs/source/en/tasks/image_text_to_text.md

 ## Fit models in smaller hardware

-VLMs are often large and need to be optimized to fit in smaller hardware.
+VLMs are often large and need to be optimized to fit on smaller hardware.
 Transformers supports many model quantization libraries, and here we will only show int8 quantization with [Quanto](./quantization/quanto#quanto). int8 quantization offers memory improvements up to 75 percent (if all weights are quantized).
 However it is no free lunch, since 8-bit is not a CUDA-native precision, the weights are quantized back and forth on the fly, which adds up to latency.

 First, install dependencies.